-If you know a person who has been caught shoplifting -- an act such as taking merchandise from a retailer without paying, retail fraud, or fraudulently paying less than the retail price due to an act such as price tag switching -- that person may have received a civil demand letter from the store where the shoplifting incident occurred.
-The person may have also been surprised by the amount of money demanded.
+If you know a person who has been caught shoplifting - an act such as taking merchandise from a retailer without paying, retail fraud, or fraudulently paying less than the retail price due to an act such as price tag switching - that person may have received a civil demand letter from the store where the shoplifting incident occurred.

 So what are civil demand letters and how do they work?